-Complex (dusty) plasmas (CDPs) may be regarded as a new and unusual state of matter.
-CDPs contain charged microparticles (dust grains) in addition to electrons, ions, and neutral gas.
+Complex (dusty) plasmas (CDPs) contain charged microparticles (dust grains) in addition to electrons, ions, and neutral gas.
 Electrostatic coupling between the grains can vary over a wide range, so that the states of CDPs can change from weakly coupled (gaseous) to crystalline.
-CDPs can be investigated at the kinetic level (individual particles are easily visualized and relevant time scales are accessible).
-CDPs are of interest as a non-Hamiltonian system of interacting particles and as a means to study generic fundamental physics of self-organization, pattern formation, phase transitions, and scaling.
-Their discovery has therefore opened new ways of precision investigations in many-particle physics.